 So, one of the first steps you can take to resolve a cartridge error is to perform a reset on your HP printer.

 How to do it: Power cycling is the quickest way to reset your HP printer.
 First, disconnect the printer from its power source.
 Then, leave it alone for one minute.
+Reconnect and see if it has reestablished the connection.

 Read: How To Fix Printer That Is Making Noises? – Troubleshooting Guide

-#4 Replace Ink Cartridge
+Defective Ink Cartridge

 What it is: Unfortunately, one of the likely reasons you’re experiencing a cartridge error is the cartridge was defective from the start.
 That means it was already faulty when it was packaged and shipped to you.